arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

 - `bleDevice.advertisedServiceUuid()` - Check the peripheral's advertised service

-- `bleDevice.connect()` - Connect to a Bluetooth Low Energy device.
+- `bleDevice.connect()` - Connect to a Bluetooth® Low Energy device.

 - `BLE.connected()` - Check if connection was successful